mostafabarmshory/am-wb-core/document/programming.md

     }

+### What events are supported?

+The following events are supported and available to the user.

+- click : The event occurs when the user clicks on an element.
+- mousemove: The event occurs when the pointer is moving while it is over an element.
+- mouseout : The event occurs when a user moves the mouse pointer out of an element, or out of one of its children.
+- mouseover: The event occurs when the pointer is moved onto an element, or onto one of its children.

 ## 2- $widget

 $widget provides some methods to the user.
 Depends on what type the widget is, the user can use them.